 A sign on both adjacent streets is a good idea if the house is located on a corner.
 This way you’re more likely to attract traffic from both directions.

 How to Put Up a For Sale Sign in Hard or Frozen Ground

 If you’re in a colder climate, you’ve probably had to fight to get a for sale sign in the ground during chillier months.
-Sometimes the same problem happens regardless of temperature because the soil is especially hard for whatever reason.
+Sometimes the same problem happens when it’s not cold, because the ground is especially hard for whatever reason.
 You can stop struggling to get your signs in the ground if you use this simple trick:

 - Decide where you want the sign to go and mark where the frame legs should be inserted.

 - Drill into the frozen ground using a cordless drill with a spade bit (also known as a paddle bit) attached.

 - Insert the legs of the sign frame into the holes you’ve just drilled.

 And that is how you put up a for sale sign in soil that’s hard or frozen.